 Admission decisions based on total applicant pool.
-Interview Day will be in early February 2020 (exact date to be determined).
+Interview Day will be on February 7, 2020, on campus.
 Interviews by invitation.

 Requirements for All Students

 - Application Deadline: December 15

 - Official Transcripts from every individual school that ever granted you college credit - even just one credit, and even if it appears as transfer credit on your bachelor's or master's transcripts.